davidongora/Savannah/Readme.md

 # Savannah Customer Orders API

-A Django REST API service for managing customers and orders with SMS notifications.
-Built with PostgreSQL database and Africa's Talking SMS gateway integration.
+A simplified Django REST API service for managing customers and orders with SMS notifications.
+Built with PostgreSQL database using raw SQL queries and OpenID Connect authentication.

 ## Features